HL7/fhir-saner/fsh/ig-data/input/pagecontent/situational_awareness_measures.md

 ### Measure Populations in Situation Awareness Measures
 In addition to initial population, denominator, denominator-exclusions and numerators, situational awareness measures may report other populations or population scores.
 Unlike quality measures, situational awareness measures do not use denominator exceptions.
-This implementation guide defines three additional types of populations:
+This implementation guide defines four additional types of populations:

 * Numerator Complement
 * Duration
 * Duration Squared
+* Supporting

+These population types are defined in the [Measure Populations](CodeSystem-MeasurePopulations.html) code system.

 #### Numerator Complement
 The numerator complement is the quantity in the denominator that match neither the numerator the numerator exclusion criteria.